billcai/traffic-net/README.md

 # Traffic-Net
 A four evening Tensorflow and Flask app to detect vehicles on live LTA cameras using deep learning-based object detection.
-Goals: Lightweight, lightning fast and likeable visuals.
+Goals: Lightweight, simple (maybe not scalable) and likeable visuals.

 ## What is this about?
 A barebones Tensorflow and Flask app that you can deploy!
 The app downloads images from cameras available on LTA's DataMall, runs fast and accurate a Tensorflow implementation of a trained SSD-Mobilenet object detection model that finds vehicles, and visualizes the results on a main map: